gcistaro/EDUS_2.0/README.md

 ---

 ## Input file
-A sample input file can be found in `<repository>/ci-test/inputs`.
+Sample input files can be found in `<repository>/ci-test/inputs`.
 For now you need to define all the variables, we will soon assign default values to many of the variables.

 Currently, the code only supports reading the coulomb interaction from a file.
-This file is created automatically when the computation starts by calling the script `PostProces/RytovaKeldysh.py`.
-Currently, the screening length $`r_0`$ (in Angstrom) and the dielectric constant of the surrounding medium $`\epsilon`$ (dimensionless) need to be updated in the python script.
+This file is created automatically when the computation starts by calling the script `PostProces/RytovaKeldysh.py` using the screening length $`r_0`$ (in Angstrom) and the dielectric constant of the surrounding medium $`\epsilon`$ (dimensionless) as defined in the input file.

 [comment]: # (by calling it as `PostProces/RytovaKeldysh.py <nk1> <nk2> <nk3> file_tb.dat`, where `<nk1> <nk2> <nk3>` are the number of kpoints in each cartesian direction and `file_tb.dat` is the Wannier90 output that will be used in the computation. )